The Beginnings of the United Church of Christ, Greenawalds

 At a meeting on February 18, a motion was made to build the Church 20 feet from the street.
 Elias Creitz was to do the carpentry work of the Church at an hourly rate with no profit.
 Aaron Greenawald was to order approximately 32,000 bricks.
 On February 25, a motion was carried to incorporate, the signers being: Elias Creitz, William Batz, Edwin Greenawald, Charles Clauss, Mrs. Mary Weiss, and Mrs. Sarah Greenawald.
 On July 1, an order was placed for a pipeless coal burning heater at a cost of $225 and the building was ready for plastering.
 On October 13, the dedication services for the new Chapel were held at afternoon and evening services.
 The costs of the building were as follows:

 Miscellaneous: $133.36 for a total of $5,950.77

-Donations were given by: Boys Bible Class, Church Choirs, Christian Endeavor, Greenawalds Union Sunday School, Girls Jr. Class, Primary S.S.
-Class, Sewing Circle.
+Donations were given by the Boys Bible Class, Church Choirs, Christian Endeavor, Greenawalds Union Sunday School, Girls Jr. Class, Primary S.S.
+Class, and Sewing Circle.
 The Pulpit stand costing $52.80 by the Sewing Circle.

 We believe in God, the Eternal Spirit, who is made known to us in Jesus our brother, and to whose deeds we testify.